 Take a historic and sombre-edged journey across the River Kwai on the ‘Death Railway’ from Bangkok to Kanchanaburi, squeeze past hastily-retracted market stalls that are just inches away from the carriages at the Mae Klong Railway Market, or take things up a sumptuous notch on the classic Eastern & Oriental Express.
 For access to the islands, you can take a direct train to Surat Thani, and for those going north, there’s a route that goes across the border into Laos.
 All told, this is a fantastic destination for rail enthusiasts.

 The railways in India encompass some of the country’s oldest modern infrastructure, with history and stories around every bend.
 It has a rather raucous, take-it-as-you-find-it-and-hold-on-tight reputation, as has been shamelessly romanticised in film and literature over the years, and there’s no denying that it can be wonderfully rough around the edges.
-However, rail experiences in India cover a wide range, from gritty and down-to-earth to elaborately lavish.
+However, rail experiences in India cover a broad range, from gritty and down-to-earth to elaborately lavish.

 Jostling for a seat alongside tourists and locals alike on one of the country’s hill-climbing, narrow gauge ‘toy trains’ combines panoramic views with UNESCO-recognised heritage.
 Whether climbing through rhododendron-covered slopes towards Shimla, weaving through the tea forests of Darjeeling or trundling through the southern Nilgiri Mountains on the Ooty, these journeys are iconic tastes of India’s history.
 Other rail journeys cross valley-spanning bridges from Mumbai to Goa, extend over vertiginous viaducts in the Aravali Hills, and make the hop from Delhi to Agra in crisp, modern comfort.
 For us, the best rail journeys in India are the ones that balance the unadorned everyday bustle with enough space and calm to enjoy the ride.